 Project Files

 Project files define the processing steps applied to the dataset.
 This is how users of the software specify the filters, regions of interest, and metrics that are run to get the final processed CSV output.
+Project files are written in TOML.

 Anatomy of a project file